grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |0.3 to 0.4 | 4  | 3 |
 | 0.4 to 0.5 | 2 | 1 |

+* validations are included in the maximums section

 #### CENMET 250 : DIFFERENCES BETWEEN FIVE-MINUTE MIN and DAILY MIN

 * ** Overview: ** 160 values collected